RCS prediction and optimization for anomalous reflection metasurfaces using Floquet analysis: measurements: Conclusion

 \section{Conclusion}

-This study demonstrates the relevance of the optimization method by proposing a measurement of an optimised surface.
-The simulation and measurement exhibit a RCS reduction of almost 7 dB, in the direction of the parasitic lobe, with an excellent agreement between them.
-It has been made possible by the simplicity of the Floquet type simulation and the correct use of its outputs to predict the behaviour of the surface.
+This study demonstrates the efficiency of the RCS reduction metasurface optimisation method by proposing a measurement of such a surface.
+The simulation and measurement exhibit a RCS reduction of almost 7 dB, in the desired direction, with an excellent agreement between them.
+It has been made possible by the simplicity of the Floquet type simulation and the correct use of the outputs of these simulations to predict the behaviour of the surface.
 The method should not be limited to the RCS reduction in a particular direction.
-One could consider applying this method for any power repartition, in other directions or multiple ones, as long as one stays in the framework of the Floquet analysis.
+One could consider applying this method for any Floquet mode distribution, addressing one or multiple modes.
+The literature provides various recent analyses of multichannel Floquet metasurfaces (in~\cite{Vuyyuru2024} for example), but none of them approaches the problem from a RCS point of view.
+We think that this end to end study builds the bridge between Floquet analysis and RCS estimation.
+Multichannel RCS reduction should not show more limitations than the ones already coming from classical multichannel Floquet metasurfaces.